You got this, right?

 Or Luke Skywalker.

-If that sounds ridiculous, you’re missing a big opportunity.
-This isn’t to propose telling fairy tales in the board room.
+If you dismiss this because that’s too fictional, you’re missing a big opportunity.
+I’m not here to propose telling fairy tales in the board room.

-It’s to propose using the tools of the great writers.
+I’m here to propose, to insist, using the tools of the great writers.

 You are not the hero.
 Your customer is.